baileyheit/Spotify_DataScience/project/project.md

 bootstrapping to help verify which variables actually had a significant effect on popularity.

+Our permutation and bootstrapping analyses were conducted in order to verify the trends noted in our initial visualizations and the model selection result.
+The permutation tests showed that there is indeed a significant difference in popularity scores between the variables in the selected model (danceability, speechiness, and valence).
+We also observed a significant difference in popularity scores between the rap and pop genres and the major and minor modes.

 The results of our model selection showed that genre is the strongest predictor of popularity scores.
 The best model with the highest R-squared value was the model containing genre, danceability, loudness,